zimbo-link/sykes-assessment/README.md

 ./artisan db:seed --class=DatabaseSeeder
 ```

-You will need to seed the db to login... sorry there is no registration
+You may need to use php infront of these commands if not running in a docker container:

 ```
-artisan db:seed --class=UserSeeder
+php artisan serve
 ```
 The user and password is:

 ```